stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 310_2020 Domestic payments and deposits.md

 ## Service Overview

 <!-- PaymentSvcOverviewStart -->
-Part of the decision to adopt the NextGenPSD2 framework, agreed upon by TN-FMÞ-VH-1 on Technical Requirements and TN-FMÞ-VH-2 on Business Requirments, called for staying as true to the specification as possible.
+Part of the decision to adopt the NextGenPSD2 framework, agreed upon by TN-FMÞ-VH-1 on Business Requirments and TN-FMÞ-VH-2 on Technical Requirements, called for staying as true to the specification as possible.

 However, not unlike other existing domestic adaptations of NextGenPSD2, additional functionality was needed to support payment operations and account information expected by the Icelandic market.
 The original workgroup did so by extending existing schema types in the NextGenPSD2 OpenAPI contract while removing elements and services not directly applicable to IOBWS.
 The intention was to streamline the specification but developers with previous exposure to NextGenPSD2 found it turned out challenging to understand the changes, while the overall implementation details still remained opaque for those looking to migrate from earlier IOBWS versions.